Austionian/blog.r00ks_archived/_posts/moving-to-next-js.md

 ## Jamming forward
 My eyes have been opened to the JAM stack and it's incredible what can be accomplished.
 Both Next and Gatsby give React developers (which I am not) great frameworks to easily create highly performative webapps.
 Coupled with the fact that it's easy to host these for free, it's undeniably the direction of the Internet.

-I certianly plan to build future frontends with Next in particular, but the JAM stack in general.
+I certianly plan to build future frontends with Next.